-Capital revenues (net of incentives) are used in the development viability model on the basis of $\pm$ per sq m.
+Capital revenues (net of incentives) are used in the development viability model on the basis of £ per sq m net sales area.
 'Current sales values' will form the base viability testing for CIL testing purposes.
 The sales revenue assumptions are as follows: